FarronF/limerick-council-meetings/meetings/2018/10/15-Meeting of the Community Leisure and Emergency Services Strategic Policy Committee/Minutes - Meeting of the Community Leisure and Emergency Services Strategic Policy Committee - 18th June 2018.md

 Cllr.
 Sheehan proposed that the Executive substantially increase the Water Safety budget for

 next year.
 The proposal was seconded by Cllr.
+G. Mitchell.
+---
-G. Mitchell.--- **Item 5:**
+**Item 5:**

 **Presentation on Development and Scope of Work in the Southill Area**